vivekagr/AWS-SAA-C02-Course/README.md

   - If you provision a secondary ENI to a specific license, you can move around the license to different EC2 instances.
 - Multi homed (subnets) management and data.
-- Different security groups are attached to different interfaces.
+- **Different security groups can be attached to different interfaces**.
-- The OS doesn't see the IPv4 public address.
+- **!!!!!!!!!!
+The OS doesn't see the IPv4 public address !!!!!!!!!!!!!!!!**
+  - this is provided by process called "NAT" performed by the Internet Gateway
 - You always configure the private IPv4 private address on the interface.
 - Never configure an OS with a public IPv4 address.
 - IPv4 Public IPs are Dynamic, starting and stopping will kill it.

-Public DNS for a given instance will resolve to the primary private IP address in a VPC.
+- **Public DNS** for a given instance will resolve to the primary private IP address inside VPC, and to public IP outside VPC.
 If you have instance to instance communication within the VPC, it will never leave the VPC.
-It does not need to touch the internet gateway.
+It does not need to touch the Internet Gateway.

 ### Amazon Machine Image (AMI)

-Images of EC2 instances that can launch more EC2 instance.
+Images of EC2 instances that can be used to launch multiple EC2 instances with same configuration.

 - When you launch an EC2 instance, you are using an Amazon provided AMI.
 - Can be Amazon or community provided